TioRuben/TTGO-T-Wristband/README.md

 - CET/CEST time, action: connect to wifi and update via NTP
 - UTC time, action: connect to wifi and update via NTP
 - Battery status (no action in this page)
-- Bearing indicator, action: calibrate magnetometer.
+- Compass, action: calibrate magnetometer.
 (Still working on it)
 - OTA: long touch to enter OTA mode, to load firmware from PlatformIO

 Follow repo to get more updates